Lyken17/Yummy-Jekyll/_posts/2016-07-03-Gumbel-Max-Trick-Note.md

 Nowadays people prefer end-to-end fashion in various learning tasks.
 However, as one of the most common goal, sampling from a discrete distribution does not have a stable gradient.
 Gumbel-Max trick provides a way to convert sampling into a optimization problem to alleviate unstable gradient.

 ## The usual way
-To sample from discrete distrbution, the common way is to first exponentiate and then normalize.
+To sampling from discrete distribution, the common way is to first exponentiate and then normalize.

 $$ z = \sum_{i=1}^{n}exp(x_i) $$